 Image Credit: Cedar Creek Falls | Brooke Darling Photography

 It's no surprise that Tamborine Mountain boasts some of the best waterfalls Gold Coast locals are privy to.
-It's such an epic locale in the mountains and it's my favourite swimming hole during summer, with so very much to do closeby.
+Cedar Creek Falls is in such an epic locale in the mountains and it's my favourite swimming hole during summer, with so very much to do in the area.
 It's also incredibly close to those of us on the Northern end of the Gold Coast.
 Like only about half an hour from Maudsland kind of vibe.

 Cedar Creek Falls is one of the Gold Coast's most well-known waterfalls and boasts swimming holes, a lookout over the open canyon and trickling waterfalls.
 I love that the track's not too long before you get to see the goods.
 It's a tiny 10 minute walk down to the base of the falls and the views from there rival those from the walk itself.